St James Garlickhythe: History

 'Garlickhythe' refers to the nearby landing place, or "hythe", near which garlic was sold in medieval times.

 The earliest surviving reference to the church is as ecclesiam Sancti Jacobi in a 12th-century will.
-Other records of the church refer to it as St James in the Vintry, St James Comyns, St James-by-the-Thames and St James super Ripam.
+Other records of the church refer to it as St James in the Vintry, St James Comyns, St James-by-the-Thames and St James super Ripam (Latin: 'upon the river').

 The ships from France loaded with garlic also carried wine and St James has a long association with wine merchants.
-The church is located in the city ward of Vintry, and in 1326 the Sheriff of London and vintner Richard de Rothing paid to have the church rebuilt.
+The church is located in the City of London ward of Vintry, and in 1326 the Sheriff of London and vintner Richard de Rothing paid to have the church rebuilt.
 Another company with long associations with the church is the Joiners' Company, who trace their origins back to a religious guild founded in St James in 1375.

 In the following century, the church became collegiate and was served by seven chantry priests.
 The eminence of St. James in the Middle Ages is reflected in its being the burial place of six Lord Mayors.

 St. James became a parish church upon the dissolution of the monasteries under Henry VIII, although the church was not adversely affected – indeed it was a beneficiary of the demolition of church furnishings associated with the Roman Catholic rite.
 In 1560, the rood screen of the nearby St. Martin Vintry was dismantled and fashioned into pews for St. James.
 At the same time, the choir was provided with song books.

 Another change introduced under Henry VIII was the order that all parishes in England were to maintain a weekly register of births, deaths and marriages.
 The oldest surviving registers are those of St. James, the first entry being the baptism of Edward Butler on 18 November 1535.

 St. James was repaired and expanded several times during the first half of the 17th century – the north aisle being rebuilt in 1624 and a gallery added in 1644.

 Under the Commonwealth, the parishioners provided a pension for the rector after he was ousted, in 1647, for using the banned Book of Common Prayer.

 All was lost in the Great Fire.
 Rebuilding began a decade later, as recorded on the Victorian vestry boards prominent in the church porch;

 "The foundation thereof were laid AD 1676 – John Hinde and John Hoyle, Church Wardens.
 It was rebuilt and re-opened 1682 and completely finished AD 1683…".
 The body of the church may have been finished, but the tower lacked a steeple.